Others

 To effectively launch momentum towards achieving food sovereignty, citizens and local authorities are mobilised within a multi-actor consultation process.

-Assessment of actions carried out in 2023:
+Assessment of actions carried out during the first phase of the project:

-- Dissemination of soil management practices to halt erosion and improve soil water conservation
+• Dissemination of soil management practices to halt erosion and improve soil water conservation

-- Diversification of agricultural production and livestock activities
+• Diversification of agricultural production and livestock activities

-- Implementation of participatory guarantee systems to certify marketed local products
+• Implementation of participatory guarantee systems to certify marketed local products

 Key figures